By disclosing his cancer, Charles breaks centuries of royal tradition. But he shares only so much

 “The King has cancer,” the Times of London declared in a terse banner headline Tuesday.
 It was unlike any other in British history.

-The world, after all, still does not know Elizabeth's cause of death in 2022 at the age of 96.
+The world still does not know the cause of Elizabeth's death in 2022 at the age of 96.
 In the final years of her life, the public was told only that the queen was suffering from “mobility issues.”
-The cause of her death was listed on the death certificate simply as “old age.”
+Her death certificate listed the cause simply as “old age.”

 The British public wasn’t told that Charles’ grandfather, King George VI, had lung cancer before his death in February 1952 at the age of 56, and some historians have claimed that the king himself wasn’t told he was terminally ill.